ArnaudPannatier/PCSC2017_Group8/README.md

 The simplest way of using the program is to simply run the executable with the proper arguments.

 #### If you just want to solve the matrix
-the syntax expected is :
+the expected syntax is :

 ```bash
 $ ./Main ../Examples/A.txt ../Examples/B.txt
 ```
-and it will use Conjugate gradient descend to solve the system.
+and it will use the Conjugate gradient method to solve the system.

 #### If the solver is known
-the syntax expected is :
+the expected syntax is :
  ```bash
  $ ./Main Solver ../Examples/A.txt ../Examples/B.txt [optionnal] X.txt eps max_iter preconditionner/omega
  ```